Severstal: 2004–2011: international expansion and acquisitions

 In 2004, Severstal North America was created when Severstal acquired all the steelmaking assets of Rouge Steel, based in Michigan, USA.

 In April 2005, Severstal acquired a 19.9% stake in European steel producer Gruppo Lucchini.

-In June 2005, Severstal acquired a listing on MICEX SE.
+In June 2005, Severstal was listed on MICEX SE.

 In March 2006, the company launched an offer for the French conglomerate Arcelor.
-The offer did not materialize and Arcelor was instead acquired by Mittal Steel on 25 June 2006 to create Arcelor Mittal.
+The offer did not materialize.
+Arcelor was instead acquired by Mittal Steel Company on 25 June 2006 to create ArcelorMittal.

 In April 2006, Severstal and Arcelor inaugurated the Severgal joint venture, at that time owned 75% by Severstal and 25% by Arcelor.

 In April 2006, Severstal acquired British wire producer Carrington Wire.

 In October 2006, Severstal acquired a controlling stake in Lucchini.

-In November 2006, Severstal Global Depository Receipts began trading on the London Stock Exchange priced at $12.50.
+In November 2006, Severstal Global Depository Receipts began trading on the London Stock Exchange, priced at $12.50 per share.

 In May 2007, Severstal acquired Arcelor's 25% stake in Severgal.

 In May 2007, Severstal acquired a further 9% of Lucchini.

 In February 2007, Severstal acquired Celtic Resources, a gold mining company with assets in Russia and Kazakhstan.

 In September 2007, Severcorr began operations in Columbus, Mississippi.

 In October 2007, Severstal acquired Aprelkovo and Nerungri Metallic, two gold mines in Eastern Russia.

-In May 2008, Severstal Metiz TAS agreed to the sale of the group TAS 34.6% share of JSC Dneprometiz to Severstal Metiz.
+In May 2008, Severstal Metiz TAS agreed to the sale of the group's 34.6% share of JSC Dneprometiz to Severstal Metiz.

 In May 2008, Severstal acquired Sparrows Point, a steel mill in Maryland, USA, from Arcelor Mittal.